 This cartoon video explains the gut microbiome.
+Here is another informative video on the gut microbiome.

 Diet rapidly and reproducibly alters the human gut microbiome.
 Increases in the abundance and activity of Bilophila wadsworthia on the animal-based diet support a link between dietary fat, bile acids and the outgrowth of microorganisms capable of triggering inflammatory bowel disease6